Constraining uber gravity with recent observations and studying the $H_0$ problem: Abstract

 \section{Abstract}

 This paper studies both $\Lambda$CDM and CDM models under the \"uber gravity theory, named \"u$\Lambda$CDM and \"uCDM respectively.
 We report bounds over their parameter phase-space using several cosmological data, in particular, the recent Pantheon+ sample.
-Based on the joint analysis, the best fit value of the \"uber characteristic parameter is $z_\oplus = 0.028^{+0.036}_{-0.020}$ and $z_\oplus = 0.960^{+0.031}_{-0.030}$ at 68\% confidence level for \"u$\Lambda$CDM and \"uCDM respectively.
-Furthermore, we find that the $\mathbb{H}0(z)$ diagnostic suggests the $H_0$ tension is not alleviated.
-Finally, both models are statistically compared with $\Lambda$CDM through the Akaike and Bayesian information criteria, which suggest that there is a modest evidence against for \"u$\Lambda$CDM, a strongest evidence for \"uCDM, against for the joint analysis, but both \"uber gravity models and $\Lambda$CDM are equally preferred for most of the single samples.
+Based on the joint analysis, the best fit value of the \"uber characteristic parameter is $z_\oplus = 0.046^{+0.047}_{-0.032}$ and $z_\oplus = 1.382^{+0.020}_{-0.021}$ at 68\% confidence level for \"u$\Lambda$CDM and \"uCDM respectively.
+Although \"uber gravity can successfully mimics the cosmological constant, we find that the $\mathbb{H}0(z)$ diagnostic suggests the $H_0$ tension is not alleviated.
+Finally, both models are statistically compared with $\Lambda$CDM through the Akaike and Bayesian information criteria.
+Both \"uber gravity models and $\Lambda$CDM are equally preferred for most of the single samples, in particular, \"u$\Lambda$CDM is not rejected by the CMB data.
+However, there is strong evidence against them for the joint analysis.